 This is my (very old but quite fast) software

 implementation of the Data Encryption Standard (DES).
-This uses a standard 56-bit key (i.e. 64 bits which includes 8 parity bits).
+This uses a standard 56-bit key (i.e. 64 bits which includes 8 parity bits), supports the various DES modes (ECB, CBC, CFB, and OFB), and can be used for 'triple DES' operation.
 However, before you use DES, read this.

 qfDES is used in the UCL multimedia tools, was previously used in the Open Mash tools and the UCL OSIMIS platform (which has now been retired!).